Pitchumca/Project/README.md

         Load the dataset, handle missing values, and convert categorical features to numeric using one-hot encoding.
         Split the data into initial observed and unobserved sets for the Active Feature Elicitation process.

-    Feature Extraction Using RDKit
-        Convert SMILES strings to molecular descriptors using RDKit to generate relevant chemical features.
-        This step is crucial for understanding the chemical properties of the data points, although primarily used for drug discovery, it demonstrates the capability of using chemical features in financial predictions.

     Active Feature Elicitation with DQN
         Implement a custom environment for feature selection using Gymnasium.